MicrosoftEdge/magic-mirror-demo/README.md

 ###Setting up a local server

 To run the project locally, clone the project and navigate to the root folder through the command prompt.
-Once there, run the following command:
+Once there, run the following commands:
 ```
+npm i
 node server.js.
 ```
 This will create a local node server.
 Take note of the port that the server is using.
 Go to your browser and type: `http://localhost:your-port-number/` to verify is working.